johncclayton/electric/sd-image/README.md

 The build process will use these details in the resulting filename, as a way of ensuring that its clear where the image came from and it's place in the grand scheme of events in the timeline of development - you know, it's place in the world.

-Something like this would do it - create_image.sh is used to initial the SD image build process:
+Something like this would do it - create_image.sh is used to run the SD image build process:

     $ export BRANCH=master
     $ export TRAVIS_BUILD_NUMBER=683